JagsJulia/Jags.jl/README.md

 This version of the package assumes that Jags is installed and the jags binary is on $PATH.

+Parameters to Jagsmodel() and jags() have been updated and are not fully compatible with Jags v0.0.3.

 ## Dependencies

-This version of the package relies on DataArrays (0.2.1) to handle Nans (in data and inital values)
+This version of the package relies on DataArrays (0.2.1) to handle NaNs (in the data and inital dictionaries)

 ## A walk through example